IntersectMBO/cardano-ledger/shelley/chain-and-ledger/formal-spec/Properties.md

 The new protocol parameter transition adusts the deposit pot to meet the current obligation, and the difference is made up by the reserves.

+**Property** The value (Deposits + Reserves) is the same before and after the transition.
+Note that it is possible for Deposits to increase or decrease.

+**Property** The values Circulation, Fees, and Treasury do not change.

 ### EPOCH

 Pots in scope: All

-With respect to the pots, the epoch transition does the combination of SNAP, POOLREAP, and NEWPP.
+With respect to the pots, the EPOCH transition uses each of the following
+once: SNAP, POOLREAP, and NEWPP.

 **Property (Full Preservation of ADA)**
-The value (Circulation + Deposit + Fees + Treasury + Rewards + Reserves) is the same
-before and after the transition.

-### EPOCH
+### BHEAD

 Pots in scope: All

-With respect to the pots, the epoch transition does the combination of NEWEPOCH and RU.
+With respect to the pots, the BHEAD transition uses each of the following
+once: NEWEPOCH and RU.

 **Property (Full Preservation of ADA)**